Want vegan content including drool-worthy recipes delivered straight to your inbox? Sign up Now!

-Nature’s natural butter and hero of the “good fat” world is also a protein source!
+Nature’s natural butter and a hero of the “good fat” world, avocado is another amazing plant-based protein source!
 Not that anyone needs more convincing to enjoy avocados, it certainly helps justify spending a good couple dollars on them!

 4 grams of protein per average avocado